Hangman-3/High-Quality-Code-Teamwork/Project - Requirements/Readme.md

 1. Bay Ivan --> 1 mistake
 Enter your guess or command: exit
 Good bye!
-Some players could try to cheat by entering illegal moves, so be cautious and prevent illegal input.
 ```
+Some players could try to cheat by entering illegal moves, so be cautious and **prevent illegal input**.